cmss13-devs/web/rules/rules.md

 #### Larva

-- Larva should typically remain within the Hive, this is especially the case for roundstart larva, and avoid the frontlines. <br> • Larva cannot sneak onto dropships to get to the marine ship.
+- Larva should typically remain within the Hive, this is especially the case for roundstart larva, and avoid the frontlines.
 - Larva cannot sneak onto dropships to get to the marine ship.
 - Larva are not recon castes, and should not be seeking out survivors.